 New South Wales and Victoria

-A recent (2013) study by John Broster (CSU) found the following frequency of resistance in Southern New South Wales and Victoria.
+A 2013 study by John Broster (CSU) found the following frequency of ryegrass resistance in Southern New South Wales and Victoria:

-The Australian Herbicide Resistance Initiative (AHRI) recently released the results of a study which found the following frequency of resistance in annual ryegrass populations.
+The Australian Herbicide Resistance Initiative (AHRI) recently released the results of a study, which found the following frequency of resistance and wild radish in annual ryegrass populations:

 Managing glyphosate resistance

-Over reliance on glyphosate before, during and after the canola crop will increase your chance of resistance developing on your farm.
+Over-reliance on glyphosate before, during and after the canola rotation will increase the chance of resistance developing on your farm.

-There are a range of herbicides with different modes of action to glyphosate which can be used in a Roundup Ready canola crop.
-Use of one or more alternative herbicides and other practices will ensure you maintain excellent weed control while reducing the risk of glyphosate resistance developing on your farm.
+There are a range of herbicides with different modes of action to glyphosate, which can be effectively used within the Roundup Ready canola rotation.
+Increasing the use of one or more alternative herbicides and integrating other practises will greatly assist in maintaining excellent weed control, while reducing the risk of glyphosate resistance developing on your farm.